 Brussels is known for several things – great chocolate, amazing frites, comic books, art nouveau and BEER.
 The Belgians love their beer and you’ll find something to suit your tastebuds in pretty much every bar.
 Some of our favourite places to drink include Café Maison du Peuple, Bar du Matin and 13 Degrees.

 Go for an olde worlde drink in Le Cirio, where they’ll serve you a teency platter of nuts with your drinks, and beer emporiums like Moeder Lambic and À La Mort Subite.
-If you’re totally into beer, keep reading by clicking through to our post on the 8 Best Bars in Brussels.
+What beers do we think are best?
+We’re big fans of Duvel, Delirium, De Koninck, Vedett and La Chouffe.
+If you’re totally into beer, keep reading by clicking through below to our post below on the top beer bars in Bruxelles.

 For a more modern, hipster vibe, check out Cafe Walvis on the western part of the city centre, where they also do a mean brunch, we’re led to believe.
 Right across the road too is the Brussels Beer Project, a local craft brewery who are doing amazing things at the moment.
 Here you can buy and try their wears.
 Yes, even in a traditional beer producing country like Belgium, new industries are able to flourish!